jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 - Price Impact Fees: Minimum 0.01%
 - Revenue Share Percentage: 75%

-Using these values (excluding price impact and hourly borrow fees), the calculation would be as follows:
+Using these values (excluding price impact and hourly borrow fees), the estimated calculation would be as follows:

 Total estimated revenue to be deposited into JLP pool: